theamazingnater/Tria64/README.md

 stop - Stops a currently playing sound.

+volume - Does exactly what it sounds like.
+It changes the volume of the sound that is currently playing.

+pitch - Changes the pitch of the sound currently playing.

 # Joke Commands
 In other words, commands that I added because I was bored and had no ideas for useful commands.